simplajs/simpla-admin/README.md

 ## Accidental click protection

 Simpla-admin makes a page non-interactive while it's being edited, so users can edit content inside interactive elements (links, buttons, lightboxes) without accidentally leaving the page.
-To re-enable clicks, toggle off edit mode with `cmd`/`ctrl` + `e` or the simpla-admin menu.
-Your changes will remain in the local buffer until you either save or reload the page.
+Toggle off edit mode to re-enable clicks, your changes will remain in the local buffer until you either save or reload the page.

 You can disable edit mode protection with the `protectEditing` property